History of the Republic of Venice: Early Middle Ages

 Starting from Pietro II Orseolo, who reigned from 991, attention towards the mainland was definitely overshadowed by a strong push towards control of Adriatic Sea.
-Inner strife was pacified, and trade with the Byzantine Empire boosted by the favourable treaty (Grisobolus or Golden Bull) with Emperor Basil II.
+Inner strife was pacified, and trade with the Byzantine Empire boosted by the favorable treaty (Grisobolus or Golden Bull) with Emperor Basil II.
 The imperial edict granted Venetian traders freedom from taxation paid by other foreigners and the Byzantines themselves.